What is the Instagram algorithm?

 There were also other, more general considerations that Instagram shared, which you should make note of:

 - If users follow a lot of accounts, you’ve got more competition for the top spot in their feed.

 - If users either don’t spend a long time on Instagram or don’t open the app that often, you decrease the odds of having your content seen if you aren’t in one of the very top slots.

-- Business accounts on Instagram are not immediately at a disadvantage in terms of organic reach compared to personal accounts.
+- On Instagram, business accounts and creator accounts are not immediately at a disadvantage in terms of organic reach compared to personal accounts.

 Now, you might be wondering how all of these facets of Instagram’s algorithm will influence your own Instagram marketing strategy.
 So let’s take a look at some of the different ways you can adapt your approach to reach more of your customers.

 Tips for working with the Instagram algorithm in 2021

 Focus on relationships, not just reach